Click images for staff bios.

 Registered Professional Forester, Certified Professional Soil Erosion and Sediment Control Specialist, has been working with PCI since 1988.
 His projects include design and oversight of wetland and riparian revegetation projects as well as erosion control projects, and the development of forestland stewardship plans.

-Jasper Rice-Herdt, EIT, is an assistant engineer and a member of the design team.
+Jasper Rice-Herdt is a civil engineer and a member of the design team.
 A Sonoma County native, Jasper joined PCI in 2005 after a high school internship.
 During his education and training as an engineer, he has worked as a journeyman construction worker and foreman, gaining practical experience and understanding of restoration projects.
 Jasper’s work includes surveying, construction cost estimates, construction planning and supervision, hydraulic modeling, engineering analysis, drafting and design.
 He has a passion for the outdoors and cooking.

-Joan Schwan, M.S., Senior Vegetation Ecologist, has worked on native plant research, monitoring, and restoration since 1992.
-Her work at PCI focuses on vegetation assessment, mapping, and management planning for parks and other lands, and on planning, implementation, and monitoring of habitat restoration projects.
-She has worked in settings ranging from the dunes of the Sonoma County coast to vernal pools, oak woodlands, and riparian habitats around the greater Bay Area, to forests of the lower Sierra.
+Joan Schwan, M.S., Principal Ecologist, has worked on native plant research and restoration, and natural resource planning, since 1992.
+Her current work at PCI focuses on natural resource assessment and planning for parks and preserves around the North Bay, and on planning and implementation of habitat restoration projects throughout California.
+Joan also leads the science group at PCI.
 Whether by addressing climate change in park planning, identifying the underlying processes that maintain biodiversity in a preserve, or by carefully considering the impacts of restoration methods, Joan aims to bring a broad ecological perspective to her work.

 Laurel Stewart joined PCI’s accounting department in 2008 and now works as a project administrator.
 She enjoys a wide variety of work responsibilities, including accounting and administrative support for project managers, editing, report production, labor law compliance, organizational projects, and general administration.
 She writes and studies art in her spare time.